 - Any competent Excel user can learn Power Pivot.
 This makes complex data modelling that was previously only possible by engaging slow and expensive IT resources within reach of the average business analyst.

 - Because of point 1, it is possible for business users to rapidly prototype and build business reporting and analysis tools in hours/days of work that would have previously taken months/years by engaging in a BI project.
 This makes analysis that was previously impracticable and impossible to justify within arm’s reach of an Excel user.

 - Power Pivot was developed by the Microsoft SQL Server Analysis Services team and it has been built with the Excel user in mind as well as the SQL Server user.
 Any data model built in Excel by an Excel user can be quickly and easily migrated into SQL Server Analysis Services Tabular (SQL Server 2012+) and enhanced and/or operated as a robust IT solution.
 There is no need to start again from scratch if you want to take your Excel solution and make it an Enterprise solution.

 So that is what Power Pivot is, so what next?
 The only thing to do now is to start learning to use the tool so you can achieve greatness in your career.
 This page contains some more information and a quick 10 minute video I prepared that shows you how you can easily create reporting tools on top of an existing database.
 You can also take a look at this online demo dashboard that gives you a “feel” of the end user experience.
 There are plenty of other great learning resources out there too, but the ones I recommend are:

 - Do some online training.
-I recommend Rob’s course which you can read about here
+I recommend my online training course that you can read about here

 So what do you think?
 Does it all make sense now?
 Let me know if you have any questions and I will answer them here and update this blog post for the benefit of others.